-When winter arrives, transfer some plants into the house to save them.
+In the cold winter months, you can salvage certain plants by bringing them into the house.
 Try to save plants that are expensive or that are resistant enough to handle the transition.
-Always be careful when digging around the roots, and put the plant in a suitable pot.
+Carefully dig up the plants, using caution not to disturb the roots, then transfer into a pot.

 Always take the time to get the weeds out of your garden.
 Unwanted weeds fight for the same nutrients that more desirable plants do, and they also are unsightly.
 Try using white vinegar to get rid of weeds.
 The acidity of the vinegar is harmful to most plants.
 By placing a white vinegar solution in a spray bottle, you can spray the weeds away instead of having to pull them out manually.

 Digging in clay soil with a shovel can be very difficult.
 The clay isn’t easy to work with and will adhere to the shovel, which only makes the problem worse.
 To ease the digging, apply some car wax or floor wax to the head of the shovel and buff.
 You will be able to work with the clay more easily, and it will not stick to your shovel.

 When you mow your lawn, do not mow it close to the ground.
 Keeping grass with a little more height makes it healthier.
 This allows the roots to grow more deeply and makes the blades of grass more resistant to becoming dry and discolored.
 If the grass is too short, it produces shallow roots and that leads to a lawn with brown spots and dried-out patches.

 If you discover that your soil is very alkaline, take used coffee grounds and mix them thoroughly with your soil.
 Coffee grounds add acidity to the soil and are very cheap.
 When you can eliminate excess alkaline from the soil, it makes what you are growing much healthier.
 This means your veggies will taste better, and your flowers will be more vibrant than ever.